-Figure 14: Velocity magnitude in a cross-sectional slice for the different velocity fields.
+Figure 14.
+Velocity magnitude in a cross-sectional slice for the different velocity fields.
+The observations considered here are the measured data with Re=1223

-Figure 15: Wraps of the velocity fields at a set of cross-sectional slices.
+Figure 15.
+Warps of the magnitudes of velocity fields at a set of cross-sectional slices.
+The observations considered here are the measured data with Re = 1223